-Fieldmaps are typically acquired to be applied to specific other scans from the same session.
+Another special feature of fieldmaps is that they are typically acquired to be applied to specific other scans from the same session.
 If this is the case then you should indicate this in the IntendedFor field, either using a single search string or multiple dynamic strings to select the runs that have that string pattern in their BIDS file name.
 For instance you can use task to select all functional runs or use <<Stop\Go><Reward>> to select "Stop1Go"-, "Stop2Go"- and "Reward"-runs.
 NB: bidsapps may not use the fieldmap at all if this field is left empty!